abhis88/ReactJS-Projects/ProjectManager/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Make sure you install Node.js and npm in your system.
+Then run below commnad in your command prompt (windows) or terminal (macOS)

 git clone project<br>
 cd project<br>